 As an employer, it’s easy to assume that safety in the workplace only really applies to environments such as warehouses or building sites.
-However, offices have just as much regulation to adhere to which you may not be aware of.
-Ensuring the safety and wellbeing of all those who use your office is imperative.
-As well as being the law, it will also contribute to a much happier and productive workplace when your office has been properly risk assessed.
+However, offices have just as many regulations to adhere to which you may not be aware of.
+Ensuring the safety and well-being of all those who use your office is imperative.
+As well as being the law, it will also contribute to a much happier and more productive workplace when your office has been properly risk assessed.

 The design, materials and layout all have a part to play in how safe your office is for both your employees and clients.
 Here is our overview of office safety tips to help you learn more.

 Slips & Trips

 According to the HSE, over a third of non-fatal accidents at work are caused by slips or trips.
 A poor layout, the wrong materials used or a general disregard for health and safety is a huge contributing factors.

 Slips: Slips happen when the surface of your floors is slippery.
 This can be down to the wrong material used for the flooring (i.e slippery porcelain tiles), cleaning products, rainwater being walked in, ceiling leaks and spillages.

 Trips: Hazards such as cables, bulky objects or uneven flooring tiles or loose carpeting can all cause trips.

 It’s clear that using the right materials and ensuring a clear walkway is hugely important.
 Remember, not all trip/slip hazards are immediately obvious.
 Everyone has a responsibility to make sure they aren’t causing a trip or slip hazard too.

 Most people who work in an office spend the majority of their time sitting at a desk, staring at a computer screen.
 While it might seem like a fairly harmless task, over time a poor desk setup can cause a multitude of physical and mental health conditions.
 This includes, but is not limited to:

 - Neck pain